utila-io/js-sdk/README.md

 Set up the SDK using the credentials from your service account:

-1. Store your service account's private key file securely within your project.
+1. Store your service account's private key file securely within your project
-2. Reference the key file correctly in your environment settings or directly in the application code.
+2. Reference the key file correctly in your environment settings or directly in the application code

 ### Usage Example